Sorexkate/tree-amigos-website/README.md

-# Evergreen Grounds — Website Setup
+# Tree Amigos Landscaping — Website Setup

 This is a single static site: `index.html` + an `images/` folder.
 No build step, no npm, no server required.
 It works by just opening the file, and deploys in